MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-38-National-Cemeteries-Department-Veterans-Affairs/section-38.628.md

-##### § 38.628 Reimbursement for caskets and urns for unclaimed remains of veterans. #####
+##### § 38.628 Allowance for caskets and urns for unclaimed remains of veterans. #####

-Link to an amendment published at 88 FR 42247, June 30, 2023.

-(a) VA will reimburse any individual or entity for the actual cost of a casket or an urn, purchased by the individual or entity for the burial in a national cemetery of an eligible veteran who died on or after January 10, 2014, for whom VA:
+(a) VA will issue a flat-rate allowance, as established in paragraph (d) of this section, to any individual or entity for a casket or urn, purchased by the individual or entity for the burial in a national cemetery or in a veterans' cemetery of a State or Tribal Organization that has received a grant under 38 U.S.C.
+2408, of an eligible deceased veteran for whom VA:

 (1) Is unable to identify the veteran's next-of-kin; and